 Knowing that can tell you…

-- How they make decisions at each point on their journey…
+- How your targets make decisions at each point on their journey…

 - Where and when to find them so they not only hear your message – but also find it meaningful.